SaltOverflow/c-modules/proposals/modules_v5.md

 In addition to name disambiguation, some symbols need additional information in order to be useable by importers.
 For example, size/alignment information of types, function bodies for inline functions, and trait information for polymorphic functions.
 This information is obtained by resolving the symbols on any imported module, and so on, as necessary.

 This task is recursive, which raises the problem of circular imports: What if we recurse back to `data/graph/node` (or any module that creates a cycle)?
 Since we reason at the level of symbol definitions, as long as we are analyzing different symbols inside the circularly imported module, we don't actually have a cycle.
 This leaves us with handling the problem where we circle back to the same symbol.
 For size/alignment analysis, coming back to the same type means that said type contains itself, which for our purposes is not resolvable (emit error and stop).
-If an inline function calls other inline function that mutually recurses with itself, we produce a forward declaration of the inline function within the underlying C code (Cforall compiles down to C).
+If an inline function calls another inline function that mutually recurses with itself, we produce a forward declaration of the inline function within the underlying C code (Cforall compiles down to C).
 For trait information, a trait works like a collection of conditions, which means it includes itself, which means we can safely ignore circular references (we may want to emit a warning though).
 Since we can handle all of our circular problems, our system is well-defined here.

 #### Resolving symbols